tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 For advanced use cases, we should improve the way we mix the Fuzzy-maching results with the strictly matching results.
 Switching to a better algorithm, or a set of algorithm (Longest common substring + Dameau-Levenshtein) could also be easily done.

-`The complete source code is available on Github : https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching
+The complete source code is available on Github: <https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching>